emmanuelpignat/tf_robot_learning/readme.md

 Author : Emmanuel Pignat, emmanuel.pignat@gmail.com

+If you find these codes useful, you can acknowledge the authors by citing the following paper [(Click here to download pdf)](http://calinon.ch/papers/Pignat-CORL2020.pdf):

+    @inproceedings{Pignat20CORL,
+        author="Pignat, E. and Girgin, H. and Calinon, S.", title="Generative Adversarial Training of Product of Policies for Robust and Adaptive Movement Primitives", booktitle="Proc.\ Conference on Robot Learning ({CoRL})",
+        year="2020",
+        pages=""
+    }

 ## How to install

 Is compatible with python 2 and 3, tensorflow 1 and 2